|Version No.||Date||Changes made by||Revision/review history|

 18.2 All payments by the Council shall be authorised, approved and paid in accordance with the law, proper practices and the Council’s financial regulations.

-18.3 The Responsible Financial Officer shall supply to each councillor as soon as practicable after 30 June, 30 September and 31 December in each year a statement to summarise:
+18.3 The Responsible Financial Officer shall supply to each councillor at the next Finance Committee a statement to summarise:

 - the Council’s receipts and payments (or income and expenditure) for each quarter;